bonbongiraffe/byoqlc/README.md

 - hover box showing current wallet (maybe whole nav should be floating?)
 - still images on activities card show 10 second gif on hover
 - activity images stored locally, not from external urls
+- background images on activity screen based on location
 - game design improvements:
     - activities in cities change upon subsequent visits
     - achievements based on activity selection on finish (i.e. went to all bar activities)